NAMD/pypln.backend/CONTRIBUTING.rst

 `this post on StackOverflow <http://stackoverflow.com/questions/6704770/epydoc-attributeerror-text-object-has-no-attribute-data>`_ and apply the proposed patch.
 Sorry, but it looks like it is not maintained anymore.

+Note: we will try to move fron epydoc to Sphinx in a near future due to this problem.